k10sj02/aclu-web-analytics-sql/README.md

 ![Sheet 2](https://github.com/k10sj02/aclu-web-analytics-sql/assets/35823259/13332e78-e625-41c9-9720-baef93a738da)

 ### Engagement Analysis:
 Our data uncovers valuable insights into user behavior on our website.
 The issues page emerges as the focal point of activity, closely followed by news and homepage. iOS users demonstrate a notable preference for the issues page, likely reflecting a younger demographic's interest in trending topics.
-Conversely, Windows users, often more mature and deeply committed to the ACLU, gravitate towards blog content which helps them to feel like a part of the mission.
+Conversely, Windows users, often more mature and deeply committed to the organization, gravitate towards blog content which helps them to feel like a part of the mission.
 Enhancing individualized user content and calls-to-action on these pages could substantially boost engagement and conversions.

 ![monthly-page-visits](https://github.com/k10sj02/aclu-web-analytics-sql/assets/35823259/d0381bc4-686a-4802-8317-32f08beed370)